-Compliance with drinking water standards - The DWI annually calculate and report mean zonal compliance (MZC) - it measures performance against 39 parameters representing the quality of potable water supplied to customers.
-This is measured at customer taps; so failures can be caused by customers plumbing issues.
+Compliance with drinking water standards (MZC) - The DWI annually calculate and report mean zonal compliance (MZC).
+This measures performance against 39 parameters representing the quality of potable water supplied to customers.
+This is measured at customer taps; so, failures can be caused by customers' plumbing issues.

-In our business plan we proposed a target of 99.98% throughout representing our highest ever historic performance.
-The DWI consider anything other than targeting 100% is inappropriate, so Ofwat have set this as the target from 2017-18 onward.
+In our business plan we proposed a target of 99.98% throughout, representing our highest ever historic performance.
+The DWI consider anything other than targeting 100% is inappropriate, so Ofwat set this as the target from 2017-18 to 2019-20.

 The target for the whole industry is 100% and we incur an underperformance penalty payment of £770k if performance falls below 99.95% in any year.